AmericanGeezus/TeamsFunctions/README.md

 Please see VERSION.md for a detailed breakdown of the Change log.

-- Changes for Pre-Releases are 'hidden' in the Module documentation for now
+- Changes for Pre-Releases are saved in VERSION-PreRelease.md
-- Changes for Releases have wandered into VERSION.md
+- Changes for Releases are saved in VERSION.md

 ***